-With the launch of Windows Server 2008 R2, Microsoft released Active Directory Federation Services (AD FS) 2.0, and has continued to release AD FS on Windows Server 2019, which provides an extensible platform for handling single sign-on with applications outside of the firewall.
-This means organizations can leverage AD FS to address the SSO requirement of an AD integration, but it does not address user synchronization, nor does it address user provisioning and deprovisioning.
+With the launch of Windows Server 2008 R2, Microsoft released Active Directory Federation Services (AD FS) 2.0, which provides an extensible platform for handling single sign-on with applications outside of the firewall.
+This means organizations can leverage AD FS to address the SSO requirement of an AD integration, but it does not address user synchronization, nor does it address user provisioning or de-provisioning.